top of page

 How much should I tip?

 Never expected, but always appreciated.
 To tip, or not to tip, as well as the amount, is completely up to you.
 Here are some ways to show you love your new ink: 1.
-Money: Industry standard is around 15%-25% or in relation to the level of stoke you have for your new tattoo and artist.
+Money: Industry shows it is around 15%-25% or in relation to the level of stoke you have for your new tattoo and artist.
 2. Referrals: Sending new clients my way is hugely appreciated!
 Hyping my work, studio, and me is a great form of tipping and showing your appreciation.
-3. Shares, Word of Mouth: Sharing my website, Instagream, or Facebook helps spread the word about me and my work.
+3. Shares, Word of Mouth: Sharing my website, Instagram, or Facebook helps spread the word about me and my work.
 4. Reviews: Giving a 5-star google review helps me out online a lot.
 I have a link where you can do this on my homepage.
 How easy is that!?

 Touch-ups